 - you fail a unit by no more than five per cent or equivalent below the pass rate (a mark of 45-49)

-- a pass would complete all academic requirements for the degree or the unit failure would significantly impact on your academic progress.
+- and a pass would complete all academic requirements for the degree or the unit failure would significantly impact on your academic progress.

 The faculties listed below have additional guidelines for granting supplementary assessment: